 If you have missing teeth, wear dentures or are thinking about getting dentures, you should consider dental implants as a permanent tooth replacement solution.
 Implants have many advantages over dentures; most of all, they are permanent and the next best thing to having your natural teeth.

 The process of getting dental implants requires several steps and can take several months, with healing time in between each part of the procedure.
-First, the actual implants are placed in your jaw.
+First, the actual implants are placed in your jaw by a Washington DC implant dentist.
 These are small posts that are made of titanium and resemble screws.
 Titanium is an extremely durable metal, and in time, these posts will fuse to the bones in your jaw and become permanent.
 After a period of healing, the next step involves attaching the crowns to the implants.

 If you would like to replace a full row of teeth, our Washington, DC implant dentists also offer all-on-4 dental implants, which has a similar procedure as singular implants; the only difference is that four implants are used to support a complete row of artificial teeth.